manwar/perlweeklychallenge-club/challenge-156/james-smith/README.md

 ## The solution

+First of all we note that we don't need that large a number of primes - for values up to 1,000 we only need 2, 3, 5 & 7; for values up to 1 million 2, 3, 5, 7, 11, 13, 17 & 19.
+So we therefore hard code our list of primes.

+Counting the number of `1`s in the binary representation of the number is as simple as `spintf` the number in binary (`%b`) and then countins the `1s` with `tr/1/1/`.

+We use the `redo` trick of last week to get the first `$N` or in this case first `10` - we restart the loop each time we fail to find a perminicious number without moving the the next entry in the array.

 ```perl
 my %primes = map { $_ => 1 } 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37;